ahmedammar619/Event-RAG/context/rag-implementation.md

 3. Enters email (or registers) → redirected to `/explore`
 4. Types question like "sessions about spirituality"
 5. Sees "Found 15 relevant sessions!"
-6. Selects "Top 5" to analyze
+6. Selects "Top 5" to analyze (if reasoning_mode is 'full')
 7. AI generates personalized reasoning for top 5 sessions
 8. User views SessionCards with explanations